-Human health has the potential to be impacted upon by environmental vectors (i.e. environmental components such as air, water soil through which contaminants or pollutants, which have the potential to cause harm, can be transported so that they come into contact with human beings).
+Human health has the potential to be impacted environmental upon by vectors (i.e., environmental components such as air, water or soil through which contaminants or pollutants, which have the potential to cause harm, can be transported so that they come into contact with human beings).
 Hazards or nuisances to human health can arise as a result of exposure to these vectors arising from incompatible adjacent land uses for example.
-These factors have been considered with regard to the description of: the baseline of each environmental component; and the identification and evaluation of the likely environmental significant effects οf implementing the Plan.
+These factors have been considered with regard to the description of: the baseline of each environmental component; and the identification and evaluation of the likely effects significant environmental of implementing the Plan.